-- The purpose of the VPA's SWaM program is to increase opportunities, participation and contract awards for Department of Small Business and Supplier Diversity (DSBSD) certified SWaM businesses in order to achieve the Commonwealth of Virginia's and the VPA's SWaM goals. - 2.
+- 1. The purpose of the VPA's SWaM program is to increase opportunities, participation and contract awards for Department of Small Business and Supplier Diversity (DSBSD) certified SWaM businesses in order to achieve the Commonwealth of Virginia's and the VPA's SWaM goals. - 2.
 VPA's purchases with contractors registered as SWaM vendors are counted toward the SWaM goal, whether or not the contractor uses a sub-contractor.
 The VPA has developed language that requires offerors to provide their proposed plan to utilize SWaM businesses during the performance of the contract.
 This information is required with proposal submittals or as requested by the Procurement Head.
 No contract will be awarded unless this information is provided as specified and/or requested. - 3.
 The VPA may collect reports from vendors that have been awarded contracts indicating actual utilization of SWaM businesses as subcontractors during the performance of the contract.
 These reports will indicate the amount of expenditures with, or payments to, SWaM vendors by the appropriate category.
 Reports are collected by the Procurement Department.
 VPA may deem the vendor to be in breach of contract and may withhold final payment or a part of the retainage should the vendor fail to provide required reports. - 4.
 The VPA reserves the right to solicit bids with SWaM set-asides in order to support the policy and goals assuming there is sufficient competition in the market.
 Set-asides will not be used to pre-select individual vendors or suppliers. - 5.
 Awards under \$10,000: For purchases under \$10,000, the award of a contract shall be made to the lowest priced DSBSD-certified micro business bidder/offeror that is responsive and responsible (for bids) or fully qualified and most suitable (for proposals) if such micro business bid or offer is available and the price is fair and reasonable.
 If there are no reasonably priced bids/offers meeting the above criteria received from certified micro businesses, an award shall be made to the lowest priced or highest ranked DSBSD-certified small business bidder/offeror that is responsive and responsible (for bids) or fully qualified and most suitable (for proposals) if such small business bid or offer is available and the price is fair and reasonable.
+If there are no reasonably priced bids or offer is available and the price is fair and reasonable.
+If there are no reasonably priced bids or offer is available and the price is fair and reasonable.
 If there are no reasonably priced bids or offers meeting the above criteria received from certified micro or small businesses, an award may be made to the lowest priced bidder or highest ranked offeror of any size that is responsive and responsible (for bids) or fully qualified and most suitable (for proposals) if the price is fair and reasonable.
-If the agency or Institution determines and documents that no bid/offered price is fair and reasonable then the procurement may be cancelled and re-solicited removing the set-aside award priority.
+If the agency or Institution determines and documents that no bid/offered price is fair and reasonable.
+If then the procurement may be cancelled and re-solicited removing the set-aside award priority.